Today's post is about Athens; from our recent trip to Greece & Paris. This is going to be a long post, so grab your coffee and snack and sit back 😀

 We started a little late.
-After breakfast and such stuff we headed to Lake Vouliagmeni.
+After breakfast and such stuff, we headed to Lake Vouliagmeni.
 It is a natural thermal water lake with healing properties.
 It is managed by a company —Thermal Spa Vouliagmeni – Tourist enterprises SA.
 As it is a natural lake with thermal springs underneath, it has great healing properties due to the geological phenomenon of the underwater life.
-Although it's a natural lake, there is a basic entrance fee that you have to pay, which includes sun bed, locker facility and shower.
+Although it's a natural lake, there is a basic entrance fee that you have to pay, which includes sun bed, locker facility, and shower.

-We spent a good amount of time at the lake and then headed to the city centre for lunch.
+We spent a good amount of time at the lake and then headed to the city center for lunch.
 We had lunch at Indian Haveli (we were craving Indian food).
 This restaurant offers superb Indian cuisine.
 The interiors are beautifully done with Indian paintings and furnishings.
 If you go to Athens and like Indian food, definitely check out this place; it's diary approved! 😀

 How's What in Athens, Greece?

 FOOD: Very good, amazing variety and the best part is getting numerous vegetarian options in almost all the restaurants!
-For Indian food I recommend visiting Indian Haveli.
+For Indian food, I recommend visiting Indian Haveli.

 PUBLIC TRANSPORT: Buses and trains are good, though we usually preferred taxis.
 You can also get a rental car if you have a valid license.

 SAFETY: Usually it is safe but as with any other tourist place, being cautious is the way to go.
-Also, Omonia square is one place where a lot of disturbances are present, so avoid going to that area during night, daytime should be fine with some extra care.
+Also, Omonia square is one place where a lot of disturbances are present, so avoid going to that area during the night, daytime should be fine with some extra care.

 PEOPLE: Extremely helpful, courteous, and full of life.